Diego-Luna/42-Camagru/README.md

 2. Navigate to the project directory.
 3. Copy `.env.example` to `.env` and configure your environment variables.
 4. Run `docker-compose up` to start the application.

-## Usage

-- Access the application through your web browser.
-- Register for an account to start capturing and sharing images.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for any suggestions or improvements.

-## License

-This project is licensed under the MIT License.